Dr Hagmeyer Explains importance of Your Gallbladder in Hormone Metabolism

 So if you have a malfunctioning gallbladder then you can expect to have problems with hormone breakdown and clearance.
 Unfortunately this becomes a vicious cycle!

-The Relationship Between Estrogen Dominance And Gallbladder Issues
+Estrogen Dominance And Your Gallbladder

 If you’ve been following my posts and articles for awhile, then you know that from time to time I’ll mention estrogen dominance, which is a condition involving a hormone imbalance between estrogen and progesterone.
 If your just joining us, Estrogen dominance can occur at any age in a women life.
 Estrogen dominance can even occur in menopause.
 Estrogen dominance can be defined as an imbalance in the ratio of Estrogen to progesterone.